• Github

 Note

-Specifying ExecutionMode.LLVMRUn in either the learn and run methods of an AutodiffComposition causes it to (attempt to) use compiled execution in both cases; this is because LLVM compilation supports the use of modulation in PsyNeuLink models (as compared to PyTorch mode; see note below).
+Specifying ExecutionMode.LLVMRun in either the learn and run methods of an AutodiffComposition causes it to (attempt to) use compiled execution in both cases; this is because LLVM compilation supports the use of modulation in PsyNeuLink models (as compared to PyTorch mode; see note below).

 Nested Execution and Modulation¶

-Like any other Composition, an AutodiffComposition may be nested inside another (see example below).
-However, learning, none of the internal Components of the AutodiffComposition (e.g., intermediate layers of a neural network model) are accessible to the other Components of the outer Composition, (e.g., as sources of information, or for modulation).
+# FIX: Like any other Composition, an AutodiffComposition may be nested inside another (see example below).
+However, during learning, none of the internal Components of the AutodiffComposition (e.g., intermediate layers of a neural network model) are accessible to the other Components of the outer Composition, (e.g., as sources of information, or for modulation).
 However, when it is executed using its run method, then the AutodiffComposition functions like any other, and all of its internal Components are accessible to other Components of the outer Composition.
 Thus, as long as access to its internal Components is not needed during learning, an AutodiffComposition can be trained, and then used to execute the trained Composition like any other.

 Logging¶